ebreban/WorldCombatGame/README.md

 ***

 ## III.
 Program Design
-* You should have a list of any additional libraries or modules used (pygame, request) beyond non-standard python.
-    * For each additional module you should include
-        * url for the module documentation
-        * a short description of the module
-* Decide upon a class interface for the classes in your project.
-    * A simple drawing that shows the class relationships in your code (see the sample Proposal document for an example).
-    * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
-* You should have a list of each of your classes with a description.

 ### Non-Standard Libraries and Modules Used
 * Pygame (https://www.pygame.org/) - A module set incorporating many common game development functions into python, developed by Pete Shinners and Pygame Community.
 Includes crucial graphical elements as well as a musical playback functionality